 c.
 Self time: Personal

-12. Process meeting requests (which are filtered into a separate folder) according to the above guidelines.
+12. Process meeting requests according to the above guidelines.
 The further down the organisation hierarchy the stakeholder is and the lower the priority, the more you should consider dictating terms that are more convenient to me – do this in a considerate and friendly way – not autocratic.
 You could consider who else might be best to meet this person where this is an option.
 My expectation though is that our team managers will meet with those at their level.
 I will meet with these people only where a manager specifically invites me to do so.

 My overnight pack